marcelomatus/gilda-opts/docs/GettingStarted.rst

    ``> pip install gilda-opts``

-This is the preferred method to install ``gilda-opts``, as it will always install the most recent stable release.
+This is the preferred method to install ``GILDA-OPTS``, as it will always install the most recent stable release.

-Once installed, you can verify that ``gilda-opts`` is available by executing:
+Once installed, you can verify that ``GILDA-OPTS`` is available by executing:

    ``> gilda_opts -h``

-This should display the following ``gilda-opts`` options:
+This should display the following ``GILDA-OPTS`` options:

 =======================================  =================================================
 -h, --help                               show this help message and exit